sjagoori/sjagoori/README.md

 ### Heyo! 👋
 I'm Shabier, a 23 year old web developer from the Netherlands.
 - 🔭 I’m currently working:
-  - Portfolio: writing it in `Next.js`, and it needs a refresh!
+  - Portfolio: rewriting it in `Next.js` because it needed a refresh!
-  - PokeAPI: an experimental `Next.js` project [link](https://pokeapi-git-master.sjagoori.vercel.app/)
+  - PokeAPI: an experimental `Next.js` project ([link](https://pokeapi-git-master.sjagoori.vercel.app/)).
   - Music-Player: a music player written in `React` that streams yt-video's audio.
   - Socialsbot: a social media bot for engangement and scheduled posts written in `Go`.
   - Krakenbot: a crypto trading bot written in `Go` that monitors, and (automatically) sets orders.